-0 Type of contract Terms and conditions Key factors affecting future cash flows Property (cont'd) Property business is therefore classified as "short-tailed" and expense deterioration and investment return is of less importance in estimating provisions.
+Key factors affecting future cash flows

+Property business is therefore classified as "short-tailed" expense deterioration and investment return is of less importance in estimating provisions.
 The cost of repairing or rebuilding assets, of replacement or indemnity for contents and the time taken to restart or resume operations to original levels for business interruption losses are the key factors influencing the level of claims under these policies.

+Motor

-Motor Motor insurance contracts provide cover in respect of policyholders' motor vehicles and their liability to third parties in respect of damage to property and bodily injury.
-The exposure on motor insurance are minor and claim complexity is relatively low.
-The frequency of claims is affected by excessive speeding, the deteriorating condition of the road network, exposure on motor insurance contracts is normally limited to the replacement value of the vehicle and a policy limit in respect of third party damage.
+Motor insurance contracts provide cover in respect of policyholders' motor vehicles and their liability to third parties in respect of damage to property and bodily injury.
+The exposure on motor insurance contracts is normally limited to the replacement value of the vehicle and a policy limit in respect of third party damage.

-failure of some motorists to obey traffic signals and the road code and an overall increase in the incidence of motor vehicle accidents.
+In general, claims reporting lags are minor and claim complexity is relatively low.
+The frequency of claims is affected by excessive speeding, the deteriorating condition of the road network, failure of some motorists to obey traffic signals and the road code and an overall increase in the incidence of motor vehicle accidents.
 The number of claims is also correlated with economic activity, which also affects the amount of traffic activity.